tw-mosip/inji-wallet/docs/presentation-during-issuance.md

     - This method is responsible for validating the openid4vp request received from Issuer.
     - It uses inji-openid4vp library's authenticateVerifier method to validate the request.
+    - authenticateVerifier is called with
+      - trustedVerifiers is passed as empty list and shouldValidateClient is false
+        - Considering when we reach the Presentation interaction, the Issuer (now the Verifier in Presentation interaction) is already trusted as part of earlier steps
+        - TrustedVerifiers is empty list because we are skipping the client validation of pre-registered Verifiers in this flow
+        - shouldValidateClient is false
+        - Additionally, In OVP library, if shouldValidateClient is false, unsigned VP request from pre-registered verifiers will be allowed.
+Note that, Pre-registered verifiers with signed VP request is still not possible here.
+        - TODO: (later) To support pre-registered client id with signed request in the VP request, get the jwks_uri from the issuer metadata (issuer host) to get the public key for verifying signed VP request
     - In case of any error (eg - request signature validation failure), it throws an exception which is caught in handle method to create error VP response.

   - handlePresentation(authRequest: Map<String,Any>) : Map<String, Any> [private]